-A theory of the good: hedonism.
-This holds that pleasure is the only thing that is good and pain is the only thing that is bad.
+A theory of the good: hedonism, pleasure is the only thing that is good and pain is the only thing that is bad.

-A theory of motivation: egoism.
-This holds that we are only motivated to act by considerations of our own good.
+A theory of motivation: egoism, we are only motivated to act by considerations of our own good.

-A moral theory: utilitarianism.
-This holds that the right action is the one that produces the greatest overall good.
+A moral theory: utilitarianism, the right action is the one that produces the greatest overall good.

-A theory of sanctions.
-This holds that laws can rectify the gap between what people ought to do, namely, promote everyone’s good, and what they will do, namely, promote their own good.
+A theory of sanctions: laws can rectify the gap between what people ought to do (promote everyone’s good) and what they will do (promote their own good).

-The utilitarian calculus.
-This holds that we can assign numbers to the intensity and duration of pleasures and pains that various actions would produce and combine the numbers for different people in order to identify the action that would produce the greatest overall good.
-(Yes, you have to throw probabilities in there too.)
+And the utilitarian calculus: assign numbers to the intensity and duration of pleasures and pains that various actions would produce, add up the numbers for different people, and then do the thing that would get the highest score.

 Mill is going to modify each part in his version of utilitarianism.